ataylor89/diary/refutationofdemocracy.md

 If philosophy is the love of wisdom, then what is wisdom?

-I'll leave that for you to say
+I'll leave that for you to decide

 ## Chapter five